 Events, Programs & Exhibits

-EXHIBIT: Born in Turmoil
+EXHIBIT - Born in Turmoil - NOW OPEN!

 To celebrate the 175th anniversary of Fulton County’s founding, a spectacular exhibit is now open at the Museum of Fulton County.
 The new “Born In Turmoil” exhibit brings the county’s beginning years to life as museum guests learn how Fulton County survived the crisis of the Civil War.